What is a Bulging Disc?

 Proper posture, when seated, standing, walking, lifting—you name it, is important for both preventing injuries to the back and for bulged disc treatment.
 Poor form when lifting is a common cause of a bulging disc.
 Read BraceAbility’s proper lifting techniques blog to prevent these injuries from occurring.
 The Industrial Back Support Belt can also add support and promote correct form when one is lifting.

 Sitting hunched over for long periods of time can cause the discs in your spine to become compressed.
 Slouching can also overstretch your spinal ligaments and strain your disc.
 If you are looking for a brace to improve your daily posture, check out this adjustable posture corrector.
 The brace gently pulls your shoulders back and trains your muscles to have proper posture.
 Good posture has additional benefits such as higher energy levels, migraine relief, prevention of back and shoulder issues, support for already existing chronic back pains, and much more.
-To view more more posture correcting brace options click here.
+To help your posture, view more posture correcting brace options.